Directional asymptotic cones of groups equipped with bi-invariant metrics: Conjugation invariant norms

 \begin{void} By a {\bf length function} on a set $A$ we mean a function

 Let $G$ be a group and $A \subseteq G$ a normal generating set.
 That is, $G$ is the smallest normal subgroup containing $A$.
-A length function on $A$ induces a conjugation-invariant pseudonorm on $G$, which we call the conjugation invariant {\bf word norm} associated to $\mu$, defined as follows.
+Let $\mu \colon A \to [0,\infty)$ be a length function.
+The {\bf conjugation-invariant word norm} associated to $\mu$ is defined by

-It is straightforward to check that this is a conjugation invariant pseudonorm.
+The terminology is a somewhat misleading since in general $\| \ \|_{G;\mu}$ is only a {\em pseudonorm}.
+It is straightforward to check that $g \mapsto \|g\|_{G;\mu}$ is a conjugation-invariant.
 The details are left to the reader.